Phone-GWP-group

 Strength and durability

-One of the critical benefits of wooden export crates is their durability and strength.
+One of the critical benefits of wooden shipping crates is their durability and strength.
 These properties make them inherently suited to protecting large, heavy, complex items during transit.

-Wooden export crates are relatively inexpensive compared to alternative options such as plastic dolavs, GRP, or rotationally moulded cases.
+Wooden export crates are relatively inexpensive compared to alternative options such as plastic dolavs, GRP containers, or rotationally moulded cases.
 They are, however, more costly than heavy-duty corrugated packaging.

-However, it is vital to consider all costs, not just the initial price of your crates.
+However, it is essential that you consider all costs, not just the initial price of your crates.

 Widely accepted

-Whilst there are several standards and regulations that the crates must adhere to – for example, ISPM 15 heat treatment of the timber – it is generally straightforward to use wooden crates for your export packaging.
+Whilst there are several standards and regulations that the crates must adhere to, for example, ISPM 15 heat treatment of timber, it is generally straightforward to use wooden crates for your export packaging.

 Natural materials (and their properties)